GitauHarrison/notes/unit_testing/unit_testing_in_flask.md

         assert 'Username: harry' in html
 ```

 The test starts by sending a POST request to the `login` URL, similar to when you click the submit button on a browser.
-The form fields data are accepted as a dictionary whose keys must match those of the form field names.
+The form field data are accepted as a dictionary whose keys must match those of the form field names.
 Once logged in, the user is to be sent to the `profile` page where the text " Username: 'username' " will be displayed.

 ## Test Form Validation

 One of the enforced requirements when using the application's forms is to ensure all fields are filled.
-If a user tries to submit a form whose fields are not entirely filled, then a form validation message appears to remind or inform the user that the field needs to be filled.
+If a user tries to submit a form whose fields are not filled, then a form validation message appears to remind or inform the user that the field needs to be filled.

 ```python
 # test_web_app.py